PowerDNS/lightningstream/docs/configuration.template.md

 ```

 The instance name should be composed of safe characters, like ASCII letters, numbers, dashes and dots.
 It MUST NOT contain underscores, slashes, spaces or other special characters.
-Basically what is allowed
+Basically, what is allowed
-in a raw domain name or hostname is safe.
+in a hostname is safe.

 ## Storage